danhetrick/shabti/README.md

 ### Events

 Events are functions that are automatically executed when **Shabti** receives certain types of communication from the IRC server.
 For example, there's an event that is executed whenever **Shabti** receives a public message, another when receiving a private message, and so on.
 This is where the bot's desired behavior is implemented.
 There are 12 events which cover every type of message an IRC server can send to a client.
-Each event is called with a variable number of arguments, passing pertinent information about the event to the function.
+Each event is called with a variable number of arguments, passing pertinent information about the event to the function; event arguments in a function declaration should be uppercase, with each argument beginning with `EV_`.

 * [`startup`](#startup)
 * [`connect_event`](#connect_eventhost)